nano-proxy/.github/profile/README.md

 ### About
 A minimalist web proxy built to be simple yet powerful.

-Submission for the 2024 Proxathon.
+Winner of the 2024 Proxathon.

 Try it [now!](https://nano-proxy.github.io)